-is an equivalence of stable $\infty$-categories. \end{thm} \begin{proof} We ignore whether it is possible to deduce the result formally from the analogous result for classical perverse sheaves (of geometric origin).
+\begin{proof} We ignore whether it is possible to deduce the result formally from the analogous result for classical perverse sheaves (of geometric origin).
 However, it suffices to check that Beilinson's proof goes through in the $\GmotAy(k)$-equivariant setting.
 This is the case since Beilinson's argument is based on the six operations and the gluing functors, which lift to the $\GmotAy(k)$-equivariant categories; we leave the details to the interested reader. \end{proof}

-We conclude the present section with a complementary result about the $\GmotAy(k)$-action on $\Dbgeo(X)$, which does not play any role in the rest of the article but is nonetheless of independent interest: \begin{prop} For every $k$-variety $X$, it is possible to write the stable $\infty$-category $\Dbgeo(X)$ as a filtered colimit of the form
+We conclude the present section with a complementary result about the $\GmotAy(k)$-action on $\Dbgeo(X)$, which does not play any role in the rest of the article but is nonetheless of independent interest: